arac-codespace/strat-map/README.md

 # TODO (v0.4)

+Next up, I'll be going over my code and organizing/ cleaning things up before I even think about adding anything else.
+The application has gotten a bit unwieldy, and I want to mess around with SublimeText's lint plugin.
+Should be fun.

-Next up, statistics and pretty graphs.
-Hopefully.
+After that, statistics and pretty graphs.

-Afterwards, I plan to implement a way to search/filter/sort data in Map View.
+And after that, I plan to implement a way to search/filter/sort data in Map View.

 # Credits / References